Shanae Wrap - FREE easy rectangle shawl pattern

 Really excited to share my latest design with you – thank you Susan for inviting me.
 The Shanae wrap is a design I sort of imagined last year but didn’t do anything with it.
 I love shawls and wraps, and I haven’t made one in a while so it was the first choice of things to design and share.

 Shanae, like all my shawl and scarf designs this year, is named after female members of my family.
 This is an easy beginner wrap pattern that works up really quickly.
 I wanted to include something stylish, easy to make and with wide appeal hopefully, I have achieved that with this design.
 I get asked a lot – who wears scarves and shawls these days – erm I do.
-This can be worn as a scarf, shoulder wrap, headscarf if you know how to wrap it, sarong – the choice is yours.
+This can be worn as a scarf, shoulder wrap, or headscarf if you know how to wrap it, sarong – the choice is yours.

 If you would like to buy the premium, ad-free copy of the pattern you can check it out here on Ravelry or Etsy.